5 Day Summer

 First settled in the 1880s as a ranching, farming and lumber center, Grand County has maintained many of its original buildings and sites as museums.

-- Grand County Museum (Hot Sulphur Springs) – On the site, see the town's original courthouse, a blacksmith shop, a 150-year-old ranch house, and several antique rail cars.
+- Pioneer Village Museum (Hot Sulphur Springs) – On the site, see the town's original courthouse, a blacksmith shop, a 150-year-old ranch house, and several antique rail cars.
 Other local historical sites and museums are open for visitors in Fraser, Grand Lake, and Kremmling.

 - Horseback ride – For a true hands-on western experience, contact one of the local outfitters who offer half- and full-day horseback rides.